raghavawasthi24/Vanquisher_ResumeBuilder/README.md

 ## Features

 - User Can easily update the resume
-- Resume Based Company Short Listing
+- Resume Based Compaby Short Listing
 - Choose from a variety if template
 - User Friendly and easy Creation of Resume

 ## Future Scope

-- AI based Voice Assistant that eases the process of resume making
+- Based on the data entered build a Portfolio Website
+- Add More Template
+- Add a AI voice assistant with alan AI for Blind and Handicapped People
-- Rate your Resume and based on that provide some recommandations
+- Suggestion on improving Resume and Rating them.

 ## Tech Stack 🖥️